bmarsh9/gapps/README.md

 - [Take a look at the current roadmap](https://github.com/users/bmarsh9/projects/1) or [submit a issue](https://github.com/bmarsh9/gapps/issues)

 ### About
 Gapps is an Security compliance platform that makes it easy to track your progress against various security frameworks. *Gapps is currently in Alpha mode - while it works great, there may be some breaking changes as it evolves.
 Please do not use this in production.... yet!*.
+- Supports 7 security compliance frameworks (more coming)
-- 300+ controls and 25+ policies out of the box for the frameworks (majority of policies are sourced from [strongdm/comply](https://github.com/strongdm/comply))
+- 1500+ controls and 25+ policies out of the box for the frameworks (majority of policies are sourced from [strongdm/comply](https://github.com/strongdm/comply))
 - Track the status of each control
 - Add custom controls/policies
 - WYSIWYG content editor